lpottier/lpottier/README.md

-Hi, I’m a computer scientist at the [LLNL Center for Applied Scientific Computing](https://computing.llnl.gov/casc).
+I am a computer scientist at the [LLNL Center for Applied Scientific Computing](https://computing.llnl.gov/casc).

 My research interests lie at the intersection of parallel computing and resource management:
 - Scheduling problems in HPC and distributed computing